Do Treadmill Desk Weight Ratings Really Matter?

 The first thing to realize is no industry standards exist for determining the weight rating of a treadmill.
 Each manufacturer determines weight ratings using their own methodology, which generally remains their trade secret.
 Those who are old enough to remember what it was like to determine the true MPG performance of an automobile before EPA government standards can perhaps best relate to the current situation with treadmills.
 There is no regulatory standard for how this is to be done so it’s entirely up to the manufacturers’ marketing departments to claim whatever they wish.

 Our favorite example of this is Exerpeutic’s marketing claim that their WorkFit 2000 Treadmill Desk has been “Tested up to 400lbs of user weight.”
 Notice they only “tested” it with a 400 lb. user, probably someone they pulled out of the IT department to give it a quick test run.
 They don’t actually reveal the results of the test, much less the testing methodology.
 What this belies is the complete lack of any kind of industry testing standard.
+The best way to know if your treadmill manufacturer claims are true is an in-depth review.
+Check our roundup of treadmill desk reviews or our roundup of treadmill bases reviews for more information.

 Residential treadmills are usually designed with low output (and less expensive) DC motors, which generate full power only at high RPMs.
 At lower speeds, such as a 1 -2 mph stroll, you will only be using a fraction of the motor’s power.
 This is not necessarily a problem for standard users but a heavier user can place an extraordinary load on the motor and controller, causing the system to run hot.
 The motor and/or controller could eventually overheat and fail while you’re walking on the treadmill, typically very abruptly and without warning.